-Find here the possible, or accepted, etymology of many Italian surnames, and families of surnames, beginning with "B-", as well as, where data is available, their geographical or historical origin and current distribution.
+The list includes a possible, or accepted, etymology of many Italian surnames, beginning with "B-", as well as, where data is available, their geographical or historical origin and current distribution.

 From the Latin first name "Bacchus", god of wine.
 Probably to indicate someone that worked in a vineyard or connected to the wine trade.